AdaCore/gnatstudio/docs/users_guide/main_window.rst

   contained in the filename.

   When searching within source files, the algorithm is changed slightly, to avoid having too many matches.
-In that context, GPS only allows a close approximations between the text you typed and the text it tries to match (for example, one or two extra or missing characters).
+In that context, GNAT Studio only allows a close approximations between the text you typed and the text it tries to match (for example, one or two extra or missing characters).

 Select the algorithm to use at the bottom of the popup window containing the search results.

-Once it finds a match, GPS assigns it a score, used to order the results in the most meaningful way for you.
+Once it finds a match, GNAT Studio assigns it a score, used to order the results in the most meaningful way for you.
 Scoring is based on a number of criteria:

 * length of the match